JalmarazMartn/JALTranslationsMngt/README.md

 This command will perform all the four steps to get the final translation file.
 You can execute twice or n times if you need, as you manually translate the remaining captions.

+### Create a CSV file with all workspace translations

+With command "JAM Create a CSV file with all workspace translations", we create a file with all translation, for reviewing purposes.
+You must follow these steps:
+- Execute command "JAM Create a CSV file with all workspace translations".
+- Select the type of result file you want: source, target or both. source=captions in source language. target=captions translated. both=Umh....both, source and target.
+- Select file destination.

+Warning: translation  steps must be executed before this exportation.

 ### Exclusions

 You can exclude some translations from the process, for example, if you don´t want to translate local country expressions, you can do it in the final of .json file, with the following step specification: